Effective training of deep convolutional neural networks for hyperspectral image classification through artificial

-During the realization of the experiments it has been observed that more numerous patches division produces a better pre-training set than less numerous.
-To investigate this further, we perform the third experiment, using the Pigment dataset, which has ground truth structure corresponding to the proposed artificial class division scheme.
-There, we investigate the following cases: \begin{enumerate} \item The performance of DLNN without pre-training (GT). \item The performance of DLNN with pre-training with artificial patches of size $5\times 5, 20\times 20, 30\times 30$. \item The performance of DLNN with pre-training performed with 2 classes prepared from joining the ground truth classes (GT-2). \item The performance of DLNN with pre-training performed with 10 classes prepared by splitting the ground truth classes (GT-10). \end{enumerate}
+In the case of this dataset, the mean was subtracted as in the case of the previous experiments.
+Additionally, the standard deviation $\sigma_{b}$ of each hyperspectral band $b$ was calculated and then all pixels were divided by the corresponding standard deviation value $\sigma_{b}$, $x(b) := \frac{x(b)}{\sigma_{b}}$.
+In this experiment, as in the previous one, the neural network based on~\cite{lee2017going} was used.
+Training size was equal to 5 training samples per class and there were 50 experiment runs for each examined case.

-The joining and splitting (GT-2 and GT-10) scenarios were the main investigation in this experiment, to observe how joining and splitting affects the `true' ground truth classes, and whether this tendency correlates with artificial classes studied in experiment two.
-In all cases we use 9-layer DLNN.
-The joining and splitting scheme is presented in Figure~\ref{fig:setup:pclasses}.
+The following cases were investigated: \begin{enumerate} \item The performance of DLNN with pre-training performed with 2 classes prepared from joining the ground truth classes (GT-2). \item The performance of DLNN with pre-training performed with 10 classes prepared by splitting the ground truth classes (GT-10). \item The performance of DLNN without pre-training (GT). \item The performance of DLNN with pre-training with artificial patches of size $5\times 5, 20\times 20, 30\times 30$. \end{enumerate}